Axway/amplify-central/content/en/docs/manage_service_registry/service_integrate api_cli.md

 curl https://petstore3.swagger.io/api/v3/openapi.json >> openapi.json
 ```

-### Create API service
+## Create API service

 Create an API service to represent your API.
 Everything related to your Petstore is parented to the API service.

-The API service belongs to an environment, so an environment called "tutorial" must be created using the following command:
+The API service belongs to an environment, so an environment called "tutorial" must be created using this command:

 ```bash
 axway central create env tutorial -o json > env.json